 September is still warm, with a comfortable average of 24°C. The sea is at its warmest, there aren’t that many people around, and the prices are much lower.

 Greece is incredibly popular with tourists for its spectacular islands.
-Zakynthos, Mykonos, Santorini, and Crete are most popular with visitors, each with its own unique attractions.
+Zakynthos, Mykonos, Santorini, and the large island of Crete are most popular with visitors, each with its own unique attractions.

 It is possible to book a flight from one island to another, but they aren’t direct flights.
 Instead, you’ll be paying astronomically high ticket prices, and spending most of your time waiting at the airport for the connecting flight.